 Psychiatric Service Dogs.

 The DDA does not entitle access for Therapy Dogs.
-Not all disabilities are obvious.
-Attraction enclosures at the Centre are used as safe spaces by people whose anxiety is triggered by dogs, so Service Dog users may be asked to show proof of entitlement to Centre Staff.
+Not all disabilities are obvious, so Service Dog users and trainers should expect to show proof of entitlement for their Service Dog to be admitted.

-The Butterfly Zoo, Maze, Miniature Golf and Laser Ops enclosures and Tearoom are not for pets.
-You can’t take them in or leave them unattended, and our staff cannot take on your duty of care for your dog.
+Please don’t bring any pet with you if you can make other arrangements.Our attractions are used as safe spaces by people whose anxiety is triggered by dogs.
+Well-behaved dogs on leads are welcome in our shops, picnic areas and in the Picnic Refuge, but the Butterfly Zoo, Maze, Miniature Golf and Laser Ops enclosures and the Cafe are not for pets.
+You can’t take them in or leave them unattended, and it is not for our staff to take on your duty of care.